awsdocs/amazon-ec2-user-guide/doc_source/ebs-volume-types.md

 ## Provisioned IOPS SSD volumes<a name="EBSVolumeTypes_piops"></a>

 Provisioned IOPS SSD \(`io1` and `io2`\) volumes are designed to meet the needs of I/O\-intensive workloads, particularly database workloads, that are sensitive to storage performance and consistency\.
 Provisioned IOPS SSD volumes use a consistent IOPS rate, which you specify when you create the volume\.
-When attached to EBS\-optimized instances, Provisioned IOPS SSD \(`io1` and `io2`\) volumes deliver within 10% of the provisioned IOPS performance 99\.9% of the time in a given year\.
+When attached to EBS\-optimized instances, Provisioned IOPS SSD \(`io1` and `io2`\) volumes deliver at least 90% of the provisioned IOPS performance 99\.9% of the time in a given year\.

 `io1` volumes are designed to provide 99\.8 to 99\.9 percent volume durability with an annual failure rate \(AFR\) no higher than 0\.2 percent, which translates to a maximum of two volume failures per 1,000 running volumes over a one\-year period\. `io2` volumes are designed to provide 99\.999 percent volume durability with an AFR no higher than 0\.001 percent, which translates to a single volume failure per 100,000 running volumes over a one\-year period\.